 - Choose 'change map style' via the map layer icon at the top right of the map.

 - At the bottom of the list you can activate the 'Routes' map layer.

-- When this map layer is activated, a route finder module appears in the right-hand column.
+- When this map layer is activated, a route finder module appears in the left-hand column.
 This contains all kinds of filters that allow you to create a custom list of reference routes.